mateuszpazdziernik/quickspot/README.md

 # Quickspot App

-Mobile application with a map of paid parking lots in Wroclaw's City center, where the user can pick their choosen parking spot and redirect to outside navigation app.
+Mobile application with a map of paid parking lots in Wroclaw's city center, where the user can pick their choosen parking spot and redirect to outside navigation app.

 Frameworks used: